 UNACCEPTABLE BEHAVIOR IN THE LIBRARY OR ON THE BOOKMOBILE INCLUDES:

 - Disruptive behavior such as rowdiness, running, noise, vandalism, obscene or vulgar language or such behavior not in accordance with the normal use of the library.
-Cellular phone use that impinges the rights of others will be considered disruptive behavior.
+Cellular phone or pager use that impinges the rights of others will be considered disruptive behavior.

 - Entering unauthorized areas, remaining in the building after closing or when requested to leave during emergency situations.